CHOOSE THE 2s!™ (561) 222-2222

 The issue of hit-and-runs in South Florida have become so out of control that Huffington Post even published several articles dedicated to the subject.
 Miami-Dade County, Huffpost says, ranking highest in the state with 12,813 hit-and-run accidents in 2012.

 The Sun Sentinel reported in December that between November 22nd and the end of the year, at least six women and children were killed from hit-and-run drivers in South Florida.
-Only two of the cases have seen arrests made for the drivers.

 On December 22nd, 2014, 15 year-old Khiar Raymond of Boynton Beach was struck and killed by a female driver who is seen on security tape outside the fire station in front of which the accident occurred stepping out of her car, looking over the boy’s body, and then getting back in her car and fleeing.